TBD54566975/ssi-service/doc/WEBHOOK.md

 }
 ````

-A new submission is created the service that is listening to the webhook will recieve this data:
+Upon receiving a new submission the service that is registered to listen for the webhook will receive this data:
 ````json
  {
   "noun": "Submission",